sbleos/sbleos.github.io/README.md

 ## Usage (Leos)

+These are general instructions on how to use the website properly.
+Feel free to modify how the website looks and the information of the website, but be careful when entering data in the dashboard.
+The forms will only accept valid data, but the spreadsheet does not have the same level of data validation.

+Be sure to share [sbleos.org](https://sbleos.org) to your friends so they can join!
+One of the main reasons for this website is to reach more people and quickly sign them up!
+The homepage contains a sign up form requiring a name, email and password.
+When signed up, new users are directed to the dashboard but only have access to their profile because they are unverified.
+They are recommended to fill out their profile so the board can verify them faster, but it also helps when registering them in MyLCI.

+> :warning: You should only delete users if they are not actually joining the club.
+Only verify them after they have turned in their registration form and have been accepted to the club on MyLCI (you need their Member ID to verify them).
+There is no built in functionality for deleting users for security reasons.
+To delete a user, ask the current developer to delete them from the Firebase Console.
+Only do this for new users or when absolutely necessary!

+Members only have limited access to the dashboard.
+The main purpose of this website is so members can see their own hours and events they have attended.
+However, they will not be able to edit any data besides their own profile information.
+On the other hand, board members have complete access to the entire club's data, can edit hours volunteered, and can see club metrics.

+> :information_source: Once again, members can only see the events and meetings they have attended and hours earned.
+The rest of the instructions pertain only to the board.

+> :information_source: **Spreadsheet usage**: The Members, Events, and Meetings tab use spreadsheets.
+Each cell of the spreadsheet is editable, unless otherwise specified, by double clicking on it.
+Only those with admin privileges can edit the cells.
+Each column can be sorted in ascending or descending order by clicking on its header.
+Additionally, each column has a search bar above the header to search values in that column.
+The entire spreadsheet has a search bar as well in the toolbar to search in the entire dataset provided.
+Certain are hidden from the grid by default (only the important information is shown at first), and the user can see more or less columns by clicking the 'eye' icon and enabling or disabling the column.
+You can also filter the members by fiscal year using the dropdown menu.

+The next step is verifying new members.
+On the Members tab of the dashboard, you will see all unverified users identified by a yellow "UNVERIFIED" text underneath their `ID`.
+Once the new member is accepted to MyLCI, the board should enter their Member ID to verify them, which gives them access to the rest of the dashboard.

+When verifying a new member of the board, remember to change their `position` so they can have admin privileges.

+This is also when you should fill out any extra information the club already has about the user.
+You will not be able to change any profile information, but you can edit the rest.
+For example, when editing the dues, fill out the amount paid under each fiscal year (only the number value, do not include the `$` sign).
+All empty values will read "Not Paid" in red.
+If the member was not in the club, type in "Not in club" which will be printed in blue.
+The sum of the total amount collected in dues in that fiscal year will be at the bottom.

+The `developer` attribute reads "No" and has a value of false, but if you want to give someone admin privileges, especially if they are not on the board, change it to true.
+This should be given to the people who are developing the website.

+:exclamation: **Important things to know**
+- `joinDate` uses the date the users signed-up on the website.
+If you have the actual date stored (either on MyLCI, Google Sheets, or their registration form), you should **absolutely** use that date instead of the date the person signed up on the website. **This is especially important if the member was in the club before the website was created**.
+- A member's `start` feature is by default the fiscal year according to the date they signed up on the website, but if he or she was in the club before, update the `start` fiscal year accordingly.
+Similarly, `end` is left blank (and is rendered as "Present" on the spreadsheet), but if the member graduated from the club, update their fiscal year to their last year in the club.

+> :information_source: **The fiscal year is from July 1st to June 30th and should be written in the form "2019-2020".**

+:exclamation: **RECAP!!**
+`joinDate`, `start`, and `end` should be properly updated because it **affects the functionality of the entire dashboard!!** Don't forget to update `end` when a member leaves the club.

+When logging in to the website, use the username and password you signed up with.
+If you forgot your password, you can send yourself a password reset email.
+You can also change your password in your profile.
+You are redirected to the Overview dashboard page, which has two line charts with special functionality.

+> :information_source: Members are redirected to the events page to see their hours, which is more important to them, and unverified users are redirected to their profile.

+These are two time series line charts that help visualize trends in the club.
+The first chart shows trends in the number of people going to events and or meetings, and the second chart displays the number of active memberships at any given time.
+It is useful to visualize the growth of the club.

+> :information_source: **Chart usage**: Each chart consists of a main chart and a mini chart.
+The main chart has tooltips that are visible on hover.
+You are also able to zoom by scrolling to see a specific region of the chart in more depth.
+You can pan through different regions by dragging left or right.
+The mini chart has a "brush" that allows you to drag and select a region, and "brushing" across the chart to changes the domain.
+The domains are synced, so a change in one of the charts changes the other.
+To quickly reset the domain, click outside of the shaded brush area.

+The remaining tabs on the dashboard are the Events and Meetings tab, that have nearly the same functionality.
+You can create a new event or meeting by clicking the respective button.
+In both forms, a title and date is required.
+Also, there are optional fields to specify a description of the event, a link, and the link description.
+The link can be used for a Google Form to sign up as to volunteer.

+There are additional features when creating an event.
+You can choose the type of event (default is "Community", a more general type, or there are other options such as the global causes set by LCIF).
+You can also upload an image.
+If the event type is anything other than community, you have an option to use the icon that corresponds to the type of event.

+A new event or meeting is immediately added to the spreadsheet and will also show up on the home page.
+The number of events and total number of hours of each member is located at the footer.
+Admins can also delete events, which will remove it from the spreadsheet and the homepage.
+When entering attendance of a meeting, simply enter `1` for present (unless if the board decides to give hours for meetings, then enter the number of hours earned) and leave the cell blank for absent.

+> :warning: Deleting events will also delete the hours earned by volunteers.
+Once an event is delete, you cannot recover it and will have to create it again.

 Everything below this is for developers!
 If you only wanted to know how to use the website, there's no need to go any further.
 If you are interested in maintaining the website, all of the instructions are below!